cofinalsubnets/shimmre/README.md

 _Shucks Howdy!
 It's a Mini Metagrammar Reification Engine_

 Shimmre is a PEG-based parser/compiler generator inspired by OMeta.
-It lives in ~300 lines of combined CoffeeScript / JavaScript / itself and is designed to be self-hosting and portable to new languages with minimal effort.
+It lives in a few hundred lines of combined CoffeeScript / JavaScript / itself and is designed to be self-hosting and portable to new languages with minimal effort.

 Currently a self-hosted implementation exists only for shimmre/js (shimmre with JavaScript as the host language), but there is a (probably flaky) Ruby compiler